 We have a Whistle Blowing Policy which enables employees to raise concerns about any criminal offences or breaches of any legal obligations.
-As part of our Whistle Blowing Policy, we have a confidential and anonymous hotline through which staff can refer matters relating to compliance or ethics that they feel unwilling or unable to raise using conventional mechanisms.
 During this financial year, no concerns were raised about allegations of slavery or human trafficking under that Policy.